georgicaradu5-source/Play-stuff/docs/guides/FIRST_TWEET_GUIDE.md

 ## Step 4: Create Your First Tweet (Live)

-> ⚠️ **WARNING**: This will create a REAL tweet on your X account.
+> [WARN] **WARNING**: This will create a REAL tweet on your X account.
 Ensure you're logged into the correct account.

 ```bash
 # Post mode only, free plan